UPPS 04.01.08 - Texas State Internet Domain Name Policy

 Sites that fail to meet all of these criteria must be hosted outside the txstate.edu domain.

-Information Technology is responsible for implementing this policy and will work with individual resource owners to ensure the assignment of URLs that are both effective labels for the referenced resources and consistent with the provisions in this policy.
-The information security officer for Information Technology, or designee, will review and authorize each new third level domain prior to its activation in the Texas State domain name service.
-Resource owners may not publish a new third level domain in any form or media without such authorization.
+Information Technology and University Marketing are responsible for implementing this policy and will work with individual resource owners to ensure the assignment of URLs that are both effective labels for the referenced resources and consistent with the provisions in this policy.
+The chief information security officer for Information Technology and the director of University Marketing, or their designees, will review and authorize each new third-level domain prior to its activation in the Texas State domain name service.
+Resource owners may not publish a new third-level domain in any form or media without such authorization.
 Resource owners may appeal denied URL requests to the vice president for Information Technology, whose decision is final.

-Domain Name System (DNS) - the Internet’s address resolution system.
-The DNS makes it possible to locate computers on the Internet by textual name, rather than by the harder-to-remember strings of numbers that form an Internet Protocol (IP) address.
+Domain Name System (DNS) – the internet’s address resolution system.
+The DNS makes it possible to locate computers on the internet by textual name, rather than by the harder-to-remember strings of numbers that form an IP address.
 The DNS consists of a network of specialized servers that resolve (translate) textual domain names into their corresponding numeric IP addresses.

-IP Address - Internet Protocol address.
-Under Internet Protocol version 4 (IPv4), a string of four numbers separated by periods (such as 188.8.131.524) used to represent a computer on the Internet.
-The format of the address is specified by the Internet Protocol in RFC 791.
+Internet Protocol (IP) Address – under Internet Protocol version 4 (IPv4), a string of four numbers separated by periods (such as 18.104.22.1684) used to represent a computer on the internet.
+The format of the address is specified by the IP in RFC 791.
 Most people use domain names instead, and the resolution between domain names and IP addresses is handled by the DNS.

 Resource Owner – an organizational unit or individual constituent of Texas State that has established or wishes to establish a website or network service denoted by a Texas State URL or domain name.